 Abstract-Evolutionary algorithms based on stochastic programming are proposed for learning of the optimum bid in auction markets.
 Sellers and buyers are attempting to learn their optimum bids that maximize their individual utility functions in the next round of the game.
-Examples of a second-price sealed-bid auction, and double auction markets, with random and merit-based matching processes are considered and good performance of this type of algorithms is confirmed by extensive simulations.
+Examples of second-price sealed-bid auction and double auction markets are considered and good performance of this type of algorithm is confirmed by extensive simulations.
 The proposed algorithms need no assumptions about the stationary behavior of players, contrary to the needs of competitive algorithms in the class of fictitious play.

-Keywords: Auction market, Learning in games, Optimum bid, Stochastic programming, Matching process.
+Keywords: Auction market, Learning in games, Optimum bid, Stochastic programming.